-The connection between social media and depression is a real problem in today’s society.
+Could excessive social media use lead to depression?
+Unhealthy online behavior is a real problem in today’s society.
 Let’s talk about its underlying causes and the ways to overcome it.

-In the modern world, the current debate is whether the addiction to technology is bearable or not.
+In the modern world, the current debate is whether addiction to technology is bearable or not.
 The status quo has shifted and the topic to be most concerned about is now the internet or more particularly, social media.
-Is there a link between social media and depression?

 Facebook, Instagram, Twitter, Snapchat and all other social media platforms that are now spreading on the face of the Earth like a plague together make up the social media presence of the entire world.
 The number of people getting themselves registered and addicted is increasing drastically and massively.

 This has resulted in almost 60% of the total population of the world having an online presence that is full of contradictory and controversial loopholes that need to be discussed.
-Is there a link between this high reliance on social media and depression?
+But is our high reliance on social media always good or does it actually make us unhappy and depressed?

 The Need for a Change